Australia's new $100 note has a hidden feature

 This little owl has a rolling colour effect when the note is tilted and is visible on both sides.

-The four dots above the owl are raised bumps for people who are vision impaired.
+The five dots above the owl are raised bumps for people who are vision impaired.

 The clear top to bottom window also has multiple security features - if you tilt the note you can see a three-dimensional fan with colourful lines and the colours change within the owl's wings.